HothouseLabs/cupid/README.md

 2. When a user send a message from whatever ui you created in step #1 the implementation should then mock a response after a short delay.
-So if you send a message to Bob, pretend Bob sends you back a message after some short time period (hint: schedule something and use the delgates provided)
+So if you send a message to Bob, pretend Bob sends you back a message after some short time period (hint: schedule something and use the delegates provided)

 3. What models would you need to add to support conversations with many users?